Pages

 Another well-loved fish cake is the one from this yong tau foo/chee cheong fun shop, Yap Hup Kee @ Pudu.
 It goes without saying that one of the best ways to use own-made fish paste is to make yong tau foo with it...and the fried fish cake is one of our favourite items (and also one of their costlier items) to order here.

-I'm not sure if this qualifies as a 100% fish cake though as I feel it's too tasty to be just fish paste alone and suspect there may be some pork in there.
+I'm not sure if this qualifies as a 100% fish cake though as I feel it's far too tasty to be just fish paste alone.
+I've long suspected that there may be some pork in there.
 The texture is more dense, not bouncy at all...and we absolutely love it (my family's favourite) irrespective if it's just fish or fish+pork! ;)

 Next on the shortlist is one that will satisfy lovers of firm and bouncy fish cakes and it's the one from Ah Koong Restaurant @ Pudu.
 It's a bit too bouncy (for me), a sign that the fish cake probably has too much flour in the mix though I don't mind eating it too.